 Johnston Canyon

-The jewel-blue water of Johnston Creek streams through the sheer-sided canyon, foaming white as it careens down waterfalls into pools below.
-A well-maintained trail—including a cliff-affixed walkway with incredible views—makes Johnston Canyon one of Banff National Park’s most accessible and beloved day hikes.
+The vivid blue water of Johnston Creek streams through sheer-sided Johnston Canyon, foaming white as it careens down waterfalls into pools below.
+A well-maintained trail—including a cliff-affixed walkway with incredible views—makes Johnston Canyon one of Banff National Park’s most accessible day hikes.
+It’s also one of its busiest, especially in summer, although well-equipped travelers can also hike the canyon in winter.

 Coach tours from Banff and Calgary typically stop at Johnston Canyon and other beauty spots in the Canadian Rockies, such as Moraine Lake, Victoria Glacier, and Takakkaw Falls.
 While many travelers hike the trail independently in summer, in winter it’s better to go as part of a guided tour, as you’ll need special equipment to navigate the trail safely.
 Many multi-day excursions exploring Banff, Jasper, and Yoho national parks also visit the canyon.